Changing Role of Companies House

 - Query Information, Remove & Change Information

 These increased powers of the Registrar are significant.
-The onus will be on companies to ensure that all relevant documents and information are properly supplied and delivered, or run the risk that the Registrar will query or reject documents and potentially jeopardise a transaction where time is of the essence.
+The onus is now on companies to ensure that all relevant documents and information are properly supplied and delivered, or they run the risk that the Registrar will query or reject documents and potentially jeopardise a transaction where time is of the essence.
 The Registrar will have the power to require more information before accepting a filing should it deem it necessary.
 This means there is an increased risk of documents being rejected due to some perceived inconsistency with existing information or where the Registrar determines that information provided is insufficient or deficient.
 In addition, it is currently unclear whether the removal of material may include previously registered material and therefore whether this may result in for example, a previously registered capital reduction, becoming void.
 Companies House has indicated that it will use these powers with discretion and apply a risk based approach with priority being given to those cases which present the biggest risks to the integrity of the register.

 These increased powers are however a significant deviation from its previously passive stance of generally uploading whatever information was provided to it.
 Therefore, it is important that filings are done correctly and not just as an afterthought.